klausfrieler/EDT/README.md

-# Emotion Discrimination Test (EDT2)
+# Musical Emotion Discrimination Test (EDT)

-The EDT2 is an adaptive test for recognition of emotional interpretation of simple melodies.
-The EDT is the non-adaptive version which can still be used, but we highly encourage to use the new EDT2.
+The EDT package contains the adaptive Musical Emotion Discrimination Test (aMEDT), an adaptive test for recognition of emotional interpretation of simple melodies.
+It also contains also an non-adaptive version (sMEDT) which can still be used, but we highly encourage to use the adaptive version.

 ## Citation